SickRickX2/appunti/CyberSec/3 Authentication.md

 - Used in many hardare tokens and by many mobile authenticator apps
 - Password is computed from the current Unix format time value
 - Systems using time based OTP need to allow for clock drift between token and verifying system
+- Systems using nonce need to allow for failed authentication attempts

+>[!note] Pro and Cons
+>*Any other person can see the code* -> solution: use of communications link
+>Single-factor vs multifactor:
+>- Single: provides authentication with just one factor
+>- Multi: provides authentication service after a local authentication step